PeteyCoco/big-data-in-R/notebook.md

 Connecting to the Database
 --------------------------

 Our first task is to connect to a data store.
-There are several functions in `dplyr` that allow us to access data in various formate, all of the form `src_{*store type*}`.
+There are several functions in `dplyr` that allow us to access data in various formats, all of the form `src_{*store type*}`.
 Below we will connect to a RedShift database hosted on AWS, which uses PostgreSQL.

 ``` r
 library(dplyr)